rzymek/meteor-typescript-libs/README.md

     $ node generate-definition-files.js

-This script generates the meteor.d.ts file from the [Meteor api.js file] (https://raw.githubusercontent.com//meteor/meteor/devel/docs/client/api.js) that is used to generate the official [Meteor docs] (http://docs.meteor.com/).
+This script generates the meteor.d.ts file from the [Meteor data.js file] (https://github.com/meteor/meteor/blob/devel/docs/client/data.js) that is used to generate the official [Meteor docs] (http://docs.meteor.com/).

-This script gets the latest of all third-party libraries from the [DefinitelyTyped] (https://github.com/borisyankov/DefinitelyTyped) repo, which is the semi-official repository for TypeScript definition files.
-Running this script will also run any specified transpilation tests found on [DefinitelyTyped] (https://github.com/borisyankov/DefinitelyTyped).
+This script also retrieves the latest third-party library definitions from the [DefinitelyTyped] (https://github.com/borisyankov/DefinitelyTyped) repo, which is the semi-official repository for TypeScript definition files.
+Running this script will also run any specified tests found on [DefinitelyTyped] (https://github.com/borisyankov/DefinitelyTyped), as well as the tests for meteor.d.ts and any other meteor packages.
 All tests that are run can be found in "definition-tests/".

 The script depends on node modules lodash and request, so these must be installed on your system before running the script (along with the [Typescript Transpiler] (http://www.typescriptlang.org/)):